madtomic/Maintenance-Manager--CB-Plugin/README.md

 noMaintenanceLaunched: Maintenance mode is already off. //Displayed when /maintenance off is performed when the maintenance mode is off.
 cpuUsage: CPU used at //Followed by the CPU usage percentage.
 ramUsage: RAM used at //Followed by the RAM usage.
 (Format: "x% || yMB")
+waitTime: 650 //THIS LINE IS VERY IMPORTANT!
+It must be an integer.
+Defines the time the plugin will wait before answering /cpu and /ram.
+If the command return null, please increase this value.
+DO NOT DECREASE IT!
 maxPlayersOnMaintenance: 10 //Must be an integer!
 The number of slots available during a maintenance
 maintenanceIcon: http://image.noelshack.com/fichiers/2014/19/1399387761-maintenancelogo.png //Check the adress two times before loading the config!
 disabledPlugins: [] //Take care when you modify the list!